Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

 Please note: Due to extensive updates in version 2.0.0, models from this version cannot be used to train in the original version of the code.

 ## Featured Methods
-Our repository includes a diverse range of state-of-the-art methods, each accompanied by relevant publications and direct access to implementation code in `models`.
+Our repository includes a diverse range of leading methods, each accompanied by relevant publications and direct access to implementation code in `models`.
 Highlights include:

 ### Domain Adaptation
 - **ACDANN** - Integrating expert knowledge with domain adaptation for unsupervised fault diagnosis.
 [Published in TIM 2021](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9612159) | [View Code](/models/ACDANN.py)